Stee-T/NARMAX/Examples/1_Linear_in_the_Parameters/README.md

 # Example 1: Basics & Linear-in-the-parameter System

-This is the main example covering the basics of the library.
-It will show the necessary steps to construct a dictionary $D_C$ with all 3 signal constructors, how to run the arborescence and how to interpret the results.
+This example / tutorial illustrates
+- Library basics: imports, hyper-parameters and their meaning
+- Signal constructors: *Lagger*, *Expander*, *NonLinearizer*
+- Using the Default validation function and creating the required data and hyper-parameter dictionary
+- Running the arborescence
+- Interpreting the results

 ## 1. Imports
 The main dependency is PyTorch which is used to do matrix operations on the GPU.
 Make sure that CUDA or MPS (M1/M2 Macs) is installed and that your PyTorch installation recognizes it.
 The library will issue a warning if no GPU is usable, as the fitting will be much slower.